troychaplin/priority-plus-navigation/README.md

 2. In the block variations switcher, choose the standard **"Navigation"** variation
 3. The Priority Plus behavior is disabled, returning to standard WordPress navigation

-**Note:** Legacy wrapper blocks (from previous versions) will continue to work on the frontend, but are no longer available for insertion in the editor.
-If you have existing wrapper blocks, consider converting them to the variation approach.

 ## Configuration

 ### Block Settings (Inspector Sidebar)